kangruixiang/H265-batch-encoder/README.md

 - ✅ Keeps original file if re-encoded version is not smaller
 - ✅ Keeps original file if duration mismatch (in case of a bug)
 - ✅ Adds fast-start flag and hvc1 tags on mp4 and mov files
+- ✅ Different CQ depending on video definition (SD/HD) (thx to @BrendanoElTaco for the request)
 - ✅ Can be graciously stopped after encoding when X hours have passed (so it can be used in a nightly cron)